15 Nov 2018

-A high worker turnover can lead to a negative impact on company performance and a general drop in employee morale.
-But, you can reduce the turnover rate of your workforce by implementing an effective staff retention strategy.
+Having a high worker turnover can have mean two things: A negative impact on your company’s performance, and a negative atmosphere within your ranks.
+You can reduce the turnover rate of your workforce by implementing a staff retention strategy.

-In this article, we’re going to explore employee turnover, retention, and more.
+In this article, we’re going to explore some of the critical things you need to know about employee turnover, retention, and more.

-Staff turnover, or employee turnover, is the number of employees who leave your business over a given period.
+Employee turnover is the amount of employees who leave your business over a particular period.
 When you’re having to refill job positions in your business because your staff are leaving frequently, you have a high staff turnover.

-If your workers rarely leave, and you infrequently look for new hires, you have a low workforce turnover and a high retention rate—congratulations.
+If your workers rarely leave and you infrequently look for new hires, you have a low workforce turnover, or a high retention rate.

-There are several reasons you might have a high employee turnover rate.
+There are several reasons you may have a high employee turnover rate.
 Understanding the reasons why staff members leave is one of the first steps to reducing your staff turnover rate.

-Conducting confidential exit surveys and "stay" interviews can help you to determine what's causing your staff to leave (and what's convincing them to stay).
-Remember to always embrace employee feedback, since this will show that you take your employees' concerns seriously and have their wellbeing on your mind.
-You probably don't have the budget or time to implement every new suggestion or request, but you can give all of them due consideration.
+Conducting confidential exit surveys and staff attitude or ‘stay’ interviews can help you determine what is causing your people to leave (and what is convincing them to stay).
+Remember to act on their feedback, as this will show that you take employee concerns seriously, and genuinely have your employees’ wellbeing in mind.

-Ensuring that your staff have realistic expectations of their roles is also critical.
-Clearly outline a person's probable responsibilities during an interview.
-And again during a successful applicant's induction.
-Furthermore, give them sufficient training to prepare them for their new role.
+Ensuring staff have realistic expectations of their roles is also crucial.
+Clearly outline the responsibilities of the role in their interview and their induction.
+Also, provide them with sufficient training during their induction to prepare all employees for their new roles.

-Calculating your turnover rate is simple.
-Here’s a basic staff turnover calculation in our infographic.
+Calculating your staff turnover is relatively simple.
+Here’s a basic staff turnover calculation:

-For this example, we’ll look at the fictitious XX Marketing Group.
+For this example, we’ll be looking at the fictional XX Marketing Group.

-For support with reducing your employee turnover rate, or any related HR issues, speak to a Croner employment law expert on 0808 145 3379.
+For support in reducing your employee turnover rate, or any related HR issues, speak to a Croner expert on 01455 858 132

 Free to Download Employer Resources